keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 After you log in, you'll see a list of projects you can access.
 Click on the selected project name to access the project environment.

 #### Requesting a new project
-If you wish to develop your own use cases in Keboola, reach out to one of the Organization administrators mentioned above to create a project for you.
+If you wish to develop your own use cases in Keboola, reach out to one of the organization administrators mentioned above to create a project for you.

 > *To have a new project created, contact a Keboola administrator.
 Organization administrators are the only ones who can set up Keboola projects.*
 >